Fiebrigiella

 Fiebrigiella gracilis is a species of flowering plants in the legume family, Fabaceae.
+It is the only member of the genus Fiebrigiella.
 It belongs to the subfamily Faboideae, and was recently assigned to the informal monophyletic Pterocarpus clade of the Dalbergieae.
-It is the only member of the genus Fiebrigiella.
+It is a subshrub native to Ecuador, Peru, and Bolivia.

 The genus Fiebrigiella was named in honor of German-Paraguayan botanist Karl August Gustav Fiebrig.